 Tense is a member of the 1% for the planet, meaning that at least 1% of their profits will go to organizations dedicated to preserve and recover the environment.
 The company is also a certified carbon responsible company.

-Tense allows you to customize your watch by choosing from several different designs, straps, and colors.
+Tense allows you to customize your watch by choosing from several different designs, straps, and colours.
 You can also choose from different types of wood, depending on the texture and tone you prefer.

 Based in France, Awake is a company whose materials couldn’t be more responsible.
-They use fishnets and plastic bottles recovered from the Ocean to manufacture the straps, recycled steel for the watch, and recycled cardboard for the package; while also minimizing the carbon footprint in the manufacturing process.
+They use fishnets and plastic bottles recovered from the Ocean to manufacture the straps, recycled steel for the watch, and recycled cardboard for the package; while minimizing the manufacturing process’s carbon footprint.

 The company avoids the use of leather and animal products, making their watches fully vegan.

 All their watches are solar, which means that you will never have to change the battery.

 Aubry is a British company based in Norwich with a strong commitment to manufacturing responsible 100% vegan watches.
 The company guarantees their watches to be PVC and nickel-free.